The puzzling disappearance and death of Mitchell Dale Stehling in Mesa Verde National Park

 About Mesa Verde National Park

 Mesa Verde (Spanish for "green table") National Park is an American national park and UNESCO World Heritage Site in Montezuma County, Colorado.
-The park protects some of the best-preserved Ancestral Puebloan archaeological sites in the United States.
-Mesa Verde was the first national park of its kind, and it was established in 1906 by President Theodore Roosevelt to protect the legacy of the Puebloans who lived in the area for over 700 years.
+The park protects some of the best-preserved ancestral Puebloan archaeological sites in the United States.
+It was the first national park of its kind, established in 1906 by President Theodore Roosevelt to protect the legacy of the Puebloans who lived in the area for over 700 years.

 The park occupies 52,485 acres (21,240 ha) near the Four Corners region of the American Southwest.
 With more than 5,000 sites, including 600 cliff dwellings, it is the most significant archaeological preserve in the United States.
-The park is best known for structures such as Cliff Palace, thought to be the largest cliff dwelling in North America.
+In addition to the dwellings, there are many watchtowers, petroglyphs, amphitheaters, pit houses, granaries, and the mysterious, sunken ceremonial structures known as kivas.
+The park is best known for structures such as Cliff Palace, which is thought to be the largest cliff dwelling in North America.

 Starting c.
 7500 BC, Mesa Verde was seasonally inhabited by nomadic Paleo-Indians, known as the Foothills Mountain Complex.
 Later, Archaic people established semi-permanent rock shelters in and around the mesa.
 By 1000 BC, the Basketmaker culture emerged from the local Archaic population, and by 750 AD, the Ancestral Puebloans had developed from the Basketmaker culture.
 By the end of the 12th century, they began constructing the massive cliff dwellings for which the park is best known.
 By 1285, following a period of social and environmental instability driven by severe and prolonged droughts, they abandoned the area.
 They moved south to Arizona and New Mexico locations, including Rio Chama, Pajarito Plateau, and Santa Fe.